Dangl-IT/avacloud-demo-php/README.md

 Please make sure that the `$clientId` and `$clientSecret` variables are set at the top of the `demo.php`.
 See the next section for details.

+## Create new GAEB Files with PHP

+The `/create-new-project.php` file works similar to the regular demo.
+It uses the **Dangl.AVA** project format to create a GAEB file in PHP by sending an object to AVACloud.
+The returned GAEB file is printed to the screen.

 ## Authentication

 You will need to authenticate with AVACloud with your client secret and client id.
 These are the credentials of your [**Dangl.Identity**](https://identity.dangl-it.com) OAuth2 client that is configured to access **AVA**Cloud.